Civil Litigation vs. Mediation in Florida: Choosing the Right Path to Resolve Your Dispute

 Our Role as Dispute Resolution Attorneys

 At Barnes Walker, we represent clients in both mediation and litigation across Sarasota, Manatee, and the surrounding Florida counties.
-Our attorneys understand how to leverage both processes strategically—using negotiation to resolve issues quickly and litigation when it is necessary to protect your rights.
+Our attorneys understand how to use both processes strategically, using negotiation to resolve issues quickly and litigation when it is necessary to protect your rights.
 We also work closely with court-certified mediators and opposing counsel to explore every possible avenue for settlement before trial, saving our clients valuable time and resources.

 Balancing Strategy and Practicality